 As a manufacturer, ERP software has a plethora of benefits.
 Starting with real-time, streaming data and ending with flexibility and cost reductions.
 As more and more companies switch to cloud ERP systems, manufacturers are catching up and realizing why cloud ERP is becoming the next best thing.

-Abas ERP, a global ERP software vendor for manufacturing businesses, has put together a list of three concerns manufacturers have about ERP and ways to overcome those fears by migrating to the cloud.
+In an article by Abas ERP, a global ERP software vendor for manufacturing businesses, titled, “3 fears manufacturers conquer with cloud-based ERP,” the company provides the three main phobias manufacturers can overcome by migrating their processes to the cloud.

-Expensive implementations can stop any company from investing.
-According to an article, one 2016 study found the average ERP implementation can cost as much as $3.8 million, and that’s nearly half what is would have cost back in 2012.
+Expensive implementations (up-front) can stop anyone or any company from investing.
+According to the abas ERP article, one 2016 study found the average ERP implementation can cost as much as $3.8 million, and that’s nearly half what is would have cost back in 2012.

-ERP implementations take time, and anyone familiar with this can tell you that if the sticker shock doesn’t kill you, the long setup process itself may take a toll on your sanity.
+All ERP software implementations take time, and anyone familiar with this can tell you that if the “sticker shock” doesn’t get to you first, the long setup process itself may take a toll on your patience.
 When manufacturers account for insufficiencies in their operations because of interrupted collaboration or unforeseen downtime, these days spent getting started will seem to drag on forever.

-Fight it: When manufacturing businesses partner with a cloud ERP vendor, they receive assistance and support from its implementation team.
-Whether manufacturers prefer their ERP solutions in the cloud or on-prem, trained technicians know the architecture and infrastructure of the system inside and out.
-This allows for automated setup and customization processes accordingly, that way users can take advantage of ERP as soon as possible without any threat of prolonging this vulnerable implementation period.
+Fight it: A cloud ERP vendor can give manufacturing companies the assistance and support they need from their implementation team.
+This allows for automated setup and customization processes that the manufacturing company doesn’t have to worry about doing.
+In this way, ERP users can take advantage of the new system as soon as possible without any threat of prolonging the implementation period.

-Innovation and change shouldn’t scare off manufacturers.
-In fact, they should rise to every challenge and pivot their businesses as markets evolve.
-However, when a company has spent so much time, money and energy on developing an already existing robust ERP system, it seems almost insensitive to throw it a curveball, to expect more out of it or ask of it something completely different that what it was originally designed to do.
+As scary as it sounds, change shouldn’t ward off manufacturers from implementing a new solution.
+In fact, they should rise to every challenge and adapt their business as the market evolves.
+When a company has spent so much time, money and energy on developing an already existing robust ERP system, however, it seems almost insensitive to expect more out of it or ask of it something completely different that what it was originally designed to do.

-Fight it: Curveballs are what manufacturers should expect.
-Cloud ERP systems can integrate seamlessly into the greater cloud-based system.
+Fight it: Changes like these are what manufacturers should expect.
+By implementing a cloud ERP system, the new cloud solution can integrate seamlessly into the greater cloud-based system.
 Users can select from any of their other cloud-friendly third party or advanced planning applications without fear of incompatibility with cloud ERP software.